influxdata/influxdb-client-java/client-reactive/README.md

 [![javadoc](https://img.shields.io/badge/javadoc-link-brightgreen.svg)](https://influxdata.github.io/influxdb-client-java/influxdb-client-reactive/apidocs/index.html)

-The reference Java client that allows query and write for the InfluxDB 2.0 by a reactive way.
+The reference reactive Java client for InfluxDB 2.0.
+The client provide supports for asynchronous stream processing with backpressure as is defined by the [Reactive Streams specification](http://www.reactive-streams.org/).

+---
+**Importatnt**

+The `Publishers` returned from [Query](src/main/java/com/influxdb/client/reactive/QueryReactiveApi.java) and [Write](src/main/java/com/influxdb/client/reactive/WriteReactiveApi.java) API are cold.
+That means no request to InfluxDB is trigger until register a subscription to `Publisher`.
+---

 ## Documentation